emmett-framework/emmett/docs/debug_and_logging.md

 - the **full traceback**
 - the **frames** view

-The difference between the two tracebacks is quite obvious: the first is filtered only on your application code, while the second contains the complete trace of what happened – including the framework components, libraries and so on.
+The difference between the two tracebacks is straightforward: the first is filtered only on your application code, while the second contains the complete trace of what happened&mdash;including the framework components, libraries, and so on.

-The third section of the debugger page is called *frames* and can be quite useful to inspect what happened during an exception:
+The third section of the debugger page is called *frames* and inspecting it can tell you a lot about what happened during an exception.

 ![debugger](http://weppy.org/static/debug_frames.png)

-As you can see, for every step of the full traceback, weppy collects – when is possible – all the variables contents and reports them like in the above screen.
+As you can see, for every step of the full traceback, weppy collects&mdash;
+when is possible&mdash;all the variables' contents and reports them as shown in the above screen.

-> – Ok dude.
+> – OK, dude.
 What happens when I have an error in a template?
-> – *the debugger catch them too.*
+> – *the debugger catches them too.*

 ![debugger](http://weppy.org/static/debug_template.png)

-The debugger will also try to display the correct line that generated the exception also in templates, compatibly with the error type – when you forget a `pass` in a template file, can be impossible to show you the statement which is not *passed*.
+The debugger will also try to display the line that generated the exception in templates, complete with the error type.
+Still, when you forget a `pass` in a template file, it can be impossible to show you the statement that was not *passed*.

 Logging application errors
 --------------------------
-When your application runs on production, weppy – obviously – won't display the debug page, but will collect the full traceback and store it into logs.
+When your application runs on production, weppy&mdash;obviously&mdash;
-In fact, with the default configuration a file called *production.log* will be created into *logs* folder inside your application folder, and it will log every message with a *warning* level or higher.
+won't display the debug page, but will collect the full traceback and store it in logs.
+In fact, with the default configuration, a file called *production.log* will be created in the *logs* folder inside your application folder.
+It will log every message labeled as *warning* level or more severe.

 But how does weppy logging works?

-It uses the standard python logging module, and provides a shortcut to use it with the `log` attribute of your `App`.
-This becomes handy when you want to add some messages inside your code, 'cause you can just call:
+It uses the standard Python logging module, and provides a shortcut that you can use with the `log` attribute of your `App`.
+This becomes handy when you want to add some messages inside your code, because you can just call:

 ```python
 app.log.debug('This is a debug message')